What is an LMFT?

 Conflict Resolution and Communication Skills

-MFTs are skilled in helping individuals and families resolve conflicts and improve communication.
+LMFTs are skilled in helping individuals and families resolve conflicts and improve communication.
 They can teach valuable skills that enhance the quality of family interactions, leading to healthier relationships.

-Holistic Approach
+Connected, Holistic Approach

-MFTs take a holistic approach to therapy.
+LMFTs take a holistic approach to therapy.
 They understand that individual mental health is closely connected to the health of family relationships.
 By considering the family unit as a whole, they can help improve the well-being of each family member.

-Tailored Solutions for Your Family
+Tailored Solutions for You and Your Family

 Fostering Supportive Environments

-MFTs aim to create supportive and nurturing family environments that can contribute to individual and collective well-being.
+LMFTs aim to create supportive and nurturing family environments that can contribute to individual and collective well-being.
 They can guide families in becoming a source of strength for one another.

 Cultural Sensitivity

-MFTs are typically trained to be culturally sensitive and can help clients from diverse backgrounds navigate the unique challenges and expectations that may arise within their families.
+LMFTs are typically trained to be culturally sensitive and can help clients from diverse backgrounds navigate the unique challenges and expectations that may arise within their families.

 Different Types of Mental Health Professionals.